Martin Scorsese's GANGS OF NEW YORK

 After Day-Lewis the real star of the movie is New York in the 19th Century.
 It’s fascinating to see little known details of the underbelly of US history portrayed so well (especially when filming took place in Italy!)
 If this causes some folks to go out and pick up some serious books about topics like Irish Immigration and Civil War related social unrest, that’s good.

 There’s probably a good movie in here somewhere.
 As it is Scorsese doesn’t seem to be projecting a coherent story or feeling.
-Maybe it’s the myriad of sub plots and characters, or maybe it’s the down and dirty brutailty.
+Maybe it’s the myriad of sub plots and characters, or maybe it’s the down and dirty brutality.
 Either way, the movie suffers.
 At times it seems to be veering off into a too familiar revenge saga, but then Day-Lewis or the epic production values reel us back in, at least temporarily.

 Maybe Scorsese will come back to this some day and recut it into something tighter and more consistent.
 For now, it’s an interesting rental as long as you can stomach the violence and are fond of gaslight.